surya1610/AirBnb_Hous_Price_Prediction/README.md

 # Initial EDA :
 - In the folder "src" under the name "Draft_proposal_eda.ipynb"
 - In the folder "src" under the name "Final_proposal_eda.ipynb"
-- In the folder "src" under the name "airbnb_price_prediction.ipynb" which is the final project code file.
+- In the folder "src" under the name "airbnb_price_prediction_final.ipynb" which is the final project code file.

 # Updated code files :
 - All the updated code files are located in the "src" folder.